Antony Garrett Lisi

 Antony Garrett Lisi (born January 24, 1968), known as Garrett Lisi, is an American theoretical physicist.
 Lisi works as an independent researcher without an academic position.

-Lisi is known for "An Exceptionally Simple Theory of Everything," a paper proposing a unified field theory based on the E_{8} Lie group, combining particle physics with Einstein's theory of gravitation.
+Lisi is known for "An Exceptionally Simple Theory of Everything," an unpublished preprint paper proposing a unified field theory based on the E_{8} Lie group, combining particle physics with Einstein's theory of gravitation.
 The theory is incomplete and has unresolved problems.
 The theory has been extensively criticized in the scientific community.

 Biography

 Education and career

 Lisi was born in Los Angeles and raised in San Diego, California.
 He graduated from Cate School in 1987.
 Lisi went on to receive two B.S. degrees with highest honors in physics and mathematics from the University of California, Los Angeles, in 1991.
 Lisi received a Ph.D. in physics from the University of California, San Diego, in 1999.
 Lisi then left academia.

 In July 2006, Lisi was awarded an FQXi grant to conduct research in quantum mechanics and unification.
-In June 2007, Lisi thought that the algebraic structure he had constructed in an attempt to unify the standard model of particle physics with general relativity partially matched part of the algebraic structure of the E_{8} Lie group.
+In June 2007, Lisi thought that the algebraic structure he had constructed in an attempt to unify the Standard Model of particle physics with general relativity partially matched part of the algebraic structure of the E_{8} Lie group.
 In July 2007, Lisi traveled to the inaugural FQXi conference in Reykjavík, Iceland, to give several academic talks.

-Lisi's paper, "An exceptionally simple theory of everything", was posted to the arXiv on 6 November 2007.
+Lisi's paper, "An Exceptionally Simple Theory of Everything", was posted to the arXiv on 6 November 2007.
 His theory was discussed on major physics blogs and reported by media sources in several countries.
 Lisi presented his theory at the TED Conference on 28 February 2008, and has since presented several academic talks and colloquia.
 The theory has been extensively criticized in the scientific community.
-Back in 2008, "Scientific America" stated, "Today the theory is being largely but not entirely ignored".
+Back in 2008, Scientific American stated, "Today the theory is being largely but not entirely ignored".

 In July 2009, at a FQXi conference in the Azores, Lisi made a public bet with Frank Wilczek that superparticles would not be detected by 8 July 2015.
 After a one-year extension to allow for more data collection from the Large Hadron Collider, Frank Wilczek conceded the superparticle bet to Lisi in 2016.